 TAA Health Insurance: The possibility of adding health coverage for spouse and dependents was discussed.

 Public Comment from Deb Graber: Discussion of how to handle MS Graber’s written comments made during Special Board Meeting August 28, 2019.
-It was felt response should be at a regular meeting and be part of the Agenda.
+It was felt response should be at a regular meeting but it was decided a Special Meeting would be more appropriate.and be part of the Agenda.
 MS Schultz would like an opportunity to respond to each item, one by one.

 Public Comment: Dave Barr speaking as a tax payer is embarrassed by some of the interactions at board meeting--the interruptions.
 He has also heard comments made in the office.
 He believes Deb Graber as Zoning Administrator is the best think this township has ever had.
-We should be thankful she is here and doing the job the best that she can do.
+We should be thankful she is here and doing a great job.

 Board Comment: Mr. Cook believes we need to address the salary issue of the Zoning Administrator.
 The Board needs to recognize what she is doing.
 We need to think about that.
 Mr. Petersen commented that a full-time Zoning Administrator in a surrounding township found 7 of 64 weekly rentals.
 We are catching more.
 It is more than an 18-hour position.
 We have someone that is accountable.
 The Job Description needs to be re-evaluated.
 Is a proposal needed from Mr. Cook and Mr. Petersen?